Things to do in Lake City, CO #12: Hike Horse Park Trail to Fish Waterdog Lake

 Join us next Wednesday for a memorable night steeped in American spirit and local history.
 Be sure to check the rec schedule for all the many events.

-Barefoot Frisbee in Lake City Town Park
+Things to do in Lake City, CO #2: Barefoot Frisbee in Lake City Town Park

 Nestled in the center of Lake City, Colorado, our Town Park feels like the old-fashioned heart of the community.
 On any given summer day, you’ll find kids running barefoot in the grass, travelers chatting under the trees, and a frisbee soaring from one end to the other.
 My kids pass most of their summer days at this park, making memories that echo the simple, joyful spirit of small-town Americana.